check-spelling-sandbox/hazelcast/docs/design/jet/008-stage-rebalance.md

 originated on a given cluster member stays within it.
 This has the advantage of avoiding the latency of network hops and congesting the links between members.
-The disadvantage is that the data may be imbalanced across members, especially when using a non-distributed data source.
+The disadvantage is that the data may be unbalanced across members, especially when using a non-distributed data source.
 We are therefore introducing a Pipeline API method, `stage.rebalance()`, that allows the user to decide where the data should be distributed across all members.